 Your child will take part in weekly P.E. sessions covering gym, games and dance.
+Gross motor development includes moving safely around each other, obstacles and equipment.
+Showing strength, balance and co-ordination.
+Moving energetically whilst running, jumping, dancing, hopping, skipping and climbing.
 In addition to this will be weekly opportunities to use the trim track and the large playground equipment.
 There will be daily access to physical development activities in the outside area that will develop fine and gross-motor skills.

-In the classroom the children will have regular access to 'hand gym' and other resources used to develop fine motor skills.
+In the FS unit children will have regular access to 'hand gym' and other resources used to develop fine motor skills.
+Regular practice with hand gym activities improves fine motor skill and control.
+Developing ability to control pen, pencils and mark making tools alongside the ability to use small tools including scissors, paintbrushes and cutlery.